-- 1.1 Underwriting Agreement - 3.1 Certificate of Incorporation of the Registrant, as amended (currently in effect) - 3.2 Bylaws of the Registrant (currently in effect) - 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) - 3.4 Form of Restated Bylaws of the Registrant (to be effective upon the closing of this offering) - 4.1 Fifth Amended and Restated Investors' Rights Agreement, dated as of August 26, 2015, by and between the Registrant and each of the stockholders party thereto - 4.2 Specimen Stock Certificate evidencing the shares of common stock - 4.3 Form of Warrant to Purchase Common Stock, dated July 24, 2015, issued by the Registrant to Investors in the Registrant's April 2015 Convertible Notes Financing - 4.4 Form of Warrant to Purchase Common Stock, dated August 27, 2015, September 3, 2015 or September 17, 2015, issued by the Registrant to Investors in the Registrant's Series E Preferred Stock Financing - 4.5 Form of Warrant to Purchase Shares of Series D Preferred Stock, dated August 9, 2013 or July 25, 2014, issued by the Registrant to Oxford Finance LLC and Square One Bank - 4.6 Fifth Amended and Restated Voting Agreement, dated as of August 26, 2015, by and between the Registrant and each of the stockholders party thereto - 5.1 Opinion of Latham & Watkins LLP - 10.1 2008 Stock Incentive Plan, as amended, and form of option agreements thereunder - 10.2 2015 Incentive Award Plan and form of option agreement thereunder - 10.3 Non-Employee Director Compensation Program - 10.4 Form of Indemnification Agreement for Directors and Officers - 10.5 Loan and Security Agreement, dated as of August 9, 2013, by and between the Registrant, Oxford Finance LLC and Square 1 Bank, as amended on May 9, 2014 and October 8, 2015 - 10.6 Exclusive Patent License Agreement, dated as of November 25, 2008, by and between the Registrant and the Massachusetts Institute of Technology - 10.7 License and Research Collaboration Agreement, dated as of November 11, 2012, by and between the Registrant and Sanofi - 10.8 License Agreement, dated as of May 12, 204, by and between the Registrant and Shenyang Sunshine Pharmaceutical Co., Ltd. - 10.9 Manufacturing Services Agreement, dated as of August 1, 2014, by and between the Registrant and Shenyang Sunshine Pharmaceutical Co., Ltd. - 10.10 Patent Cross-License Agreement, dated as of December 18, 2008, by and between the Registrant and BIND Therapeutics, Inc.
+- 1.1 Underwriting Agreement - 3.1 Certificate of Incorporation of the Registrant, as amended (currently in effect) - 3.2 Bylaws of the Registrant (currently in effect) - 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) - 3.4 Form of Restated Bylaws of the Registrant (to be effective upon the closing of this offering) - 4.1 Amended and Restated Investors' Rights Agreement - 4.2 Specimen Stock Certificate evidencing the shares of common stock - 4.3 Form of Warrant to Purchase Common Stock, dated July 24, 2015, issued by the Registrant to Investors in the Registrant's April 2015 Convertible Notes Financing - 4.4 Form of Warrant to Purchase Common Stock, dated August 27, 2015, September 3, 2015 or September 17, 2015, issued by the Registrant to Investors in the Registrant's Series E Preferred Stock Financing - 4.5 Form of Warrant to Purchase Shares of Series D Preferred Stock, dated August 9, 2013 or July 25, 2014, issued by the Registrant to Oxford Finance LLC and Square One Bank - 5.1 Opinion of Latham & Watkins LLP - 10.1 2008 Stock Incentive Plan, as amended, and form of option agreements thereunder - 10.2 2015 Incentive Award Plan and form of option agreement thereunder - 10.3 Non-Employee Director Compensation Program - 10.4 Form of Indemnification Agreement for Directors and Officers - 10.5 Loan and Security Agreement, dated as of August 9, 2013, by and between the Registrant, Oxford Finance LLC and Square 1 Bank, as amended on May 9, 2014 and October 8, 2015 - 10.6 Exclusive Patent License Agreement, dated as of November 25, 2008, by and between the Registrant and the Massachusetts Institute of Technology - 10.7 License and Research Collaboration Agreement, dated as of November 11, 2012, by and between the Registrant and Sanofi - 10.8 License Agreement, dated as of May 12, 204, by and between the Registrant and Shenyang Sunshine Pharmaceutical Co., Ltd. - 10.9 Manufacturing Services Agreement, dated as of August 1, 2014, by and between the Registrant and Shenyang Sunshine Pharmaceutical Co., Ltd. - 10.10 Patent Cross-License Agreement, dated as of December 18, 2008, by and between the Registrant and BIND Therapeutics, Inc. - 10.11 Lease, dated as of September 30, 2008, as amended by the First Amendment, dated as of July 12, 2011 and the Second Amendment, dated as of October 11, 2011, by and between the Registrant and ARE-480 Arsenal Street, LLC